jamescardona11/blog-posts/side-projects/building-a-side-project-part2.md

 Which of these two options is the best for me?
 I choose the first one and the second one, let me explain why:
 - The first one is the best option because I want to learn new technologies, and I want to have more control over the project.
 Here the idea is simple create a first version with a single feature, that feature is something you can do directly with ChatGPT or other AI tools, but we can start collecting feedback and improve it from here.
-The plus is I have some good prompts.
 After the first launch, we can start building more features and start testing some features that are good candidates to be a premium feature.

 <p align="center" width="100%">
 <img src="https://i.imgur.com/QJdElEi.png" title="code roadmap" width="450"/>